|

 - aish / cmdgpt — lightweight wrappers (Linux/BSD).

-Install (Debian/Ubuntu)
+Install ShellGPT (Debian/Ubuntu)

 Usage